NTT123/latent-flow/README.md

 ## Train model

-We are going to use the [CelebA-HQ (256x256)](https://www.kaggle.com/datasets/badasstechie/celebahq-resized-256x256) as our dataset.
+We are going to use the [CelebA-HQ (256x256)](https://www.kaggle.com/datasets/badasstechie/celebahq-resized-256x256) dataset.

 ```bash
 pip install uv